Analysis of the IFRS jurisdictional profiles

 - Auditor’s report: In 76 jurisdictions, the auditor’s report (and/or basis of presentation note) refers to conformity with IFRS.
 In another 33 jurisdictions the auditor’s report refers to conformity with IFRS as adopted by the EU (including the 31 EU/EEA member states plus EU itself plus Albania, a potential accession country).
 In the 21 remaining jurisdictions the auditor’s report refers to conformity with national standards.

 - IFRS for SMEs: 63 of the 130 jurisdictions require or permit the IFRS for SMEs, and it is currently under consideration in an additional 16 jurisdictions.

 IFRS provide the financial information for capital markets covering over half of the world’s GDP:

 - Analysis of IFRS jurisdictions by GDP shows that capital market investors and lenders in jurisdictions with 56% of the world’s GDP receive IFRS financial statements.
 IFRS are also used in some of the remaining economies, for example, by nearly 500 foreign companies whose securities trade in the United States.

-- While the European Union is a very important part of the IFRS usage base, the non-EU/EEA jurisdictions that use IFRS also are a large component of the IFRS users.
+- While the European Union is the single biggest part of the IFRS usage base, the non-EU/EEA jurisdictions that use IFRS also are a large component of the IFRS users.
 All EU/EEA jurisdictions require IFRS for all or most domestic listed companies.
-The 2012 GDP of those 31 jurisdictions totals $17.2 billion US dollars.
-The combined 2012 GDP of the non-EU/EEA jurisdictions that either require or permit IFRS for all or most domestic listed companies is $23.3 billion.
+The 2012 GDP of those 31 jurisdictions totals $17.2 trillion US dollars.
+The combined 2012 GDP of the non-EU/EEA jurisdictions that either require or permit IFRS for all or most domestic listed companies is $23.3 trillion.